department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 ### What kind of benefits can I get?

-- A 1-time payment of $20,114.34 to help you buy a specially equiped vehicle
+- A 1-time payment of $20,114.34 to help you buy a specially equipped vehicle
 - Possibly 1 or more adaptive-equipment grants to change a vehicle with power steering, brakes, seats, windows, or lift equipment to help you with getting into and out of the vehicle

 -----